Jbro980/Messin/Readme.md

+make a pull request ill accept as soon as possible

 if you follow these right you can mess with someone through their ios shortcuts app the shrtcut is triggered every time they enter a wifi network
 **1. if you type "Alert" at the start of your message your 2nd line ill be the title ne the 3rd line will be message**